-Due to their lack of psychoactive effects, consumers use CBD products for their potential therapeutic benefit rather than as recreational substances.
+Due to their lack of intoxicating effects, consumers use CBD products for their potential therapeutic benefit rather than as recreational substances.

 Individuals are finding that CBD may be an alternative option for things like stress, anxiety, pain, and trouble sleeping.
 The FDA-approved drug Epidiolex, which is a CBD-based prescription-only medication, is used to treat epilepsy.

 Marijuana, on the other hand, is still, of course, a Schedule I substance in the USA.
 Its use and possession is barred by federal law.
 However, many individual states have chosen to legalize it in some form or another.